Issues PDF export: Spent time/Float-values aren't rounded to 2 digits

 http://myhost/redmine/issues/1234.json--> chould be improved

 #16 Updated by Toshi MARUYAMA almost 9 years ago

 diff --git a/app/views/issues/_attributes.html.erb b/app/views/issues/_attributes.html.erb --- a/app/views/issues/_attributes.html.erb +++ b/app/views/issues/_attributes.html.erb @@ -63,7 +63,7 @@ <% end %> <% if @issue.safe_attribute? 'estimated_hours' %> -<p><%= f.text_field :estimated_hours, :size => 3, :disabled => !@issue.leaf?, :required => @issue.required_attribute?('estimated_hours') %> <%= l(:field_hours) %></p> +<p><%= f.text_field :estimated_hours, :size => 6, :disabled => !@issue.leaf?, :required => @issue.required_attribute?('estimated_hours') %> <%= l(:field_hours) %></p> <% end %> <% if @issue.safe_attribute?('done_ratio') && @issue.leaf? && Issue.use_field_for_done_ratio? %>

-#17 Updated by Holger Just about 3 years ago
+#17 Updated by Holger Just over 7 years ago

 The attached patch (which was extracted from Planio) fixes this issue for all float values in table cells.
 This patch thus addresses the concerns of Etienne above.